hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 before them and, reclining on a couch, used to eat their food with their fingers.
 The Europeans also, sitting on chairs, used to take their food with their fingers from the table; now they have spoons and forks.
 The Chinese mode of eating is really an exercise requiring skill.
-As our Pân (betel)-vendors make, by dexterity of hand, two separate pieces of thin iron-sheets work like scissors in the trimming of Pan leaves, so the Chinese manipulate two sticks between two fingers and the palm of the
+As our Pān (betel)-vendors make, by dexterity of hand, two separate pieces of thin iron-sheets work like scissors in the trimming of Pan leaves, so the Chinese manipulate two sticks between two fingers and the palm of the